Convex Mixed-Integer Nonlinear Programs Derived from Generalized Disjunctive Programming using Cones: Generalized Disjunctive Programming

 Another route to solve these problems is through the reformulation to Mixed-integer problems, where binary variables $\mathbf{y} \in \{ 0,1 \}^{\sum_{k \in K} \lvert D_k \rvert}$ are added to the problem in exchange of the Boolean variables and constraints within the disjunction are enforced subject to the binary variables' value.
 Notice that these reformulations yield problems of the form~\ref{prob:MINLP}.
 The logical propositions $\Omega(\mathbf{Y})=True$ can be easily reformulated as a set of linear inequality constraints, $E\mathbf{y} \leq \mathbf{e}$, in terms of the binary variables~\citep{raman1994modelling,grossmann2012generalized,williams2013model}.
 In the case that $\Omega(\mathbf{Y})$ is written in CNF, this reformulation is simply $\sum_{y_{ik} \in R_t} y_{ik} + \sum_{y_{ik} \in Q_t} (1-y_{ik}) \geq 1, t \in T$.
 An example is the exclusive-or constraint $\veebar_{i \in D_k} Y_{ik}$ reformulated as a partitioning constraint $\sum_{i \in D_k} y_{ik} = 1, k \in K$.
 These approaches take advantage of the more mature mixed-integer solvers available commercially.

-The big-M reformulation is among the best-known reformulation for GDP problems.
+The big-M reformulation is among the best-known reformulations for GDP problems.
 In this case, each disjunction's constraints are relaxed by adding a large term, $M$, if its corresponding binary variable equals zero.
 The formulation of the big-M reformulation is as follows:

 where the coefficient $M_{ikj}$ has to be large enough to guarantee the enforcement of the original GDP logic, i.e., $y_{ik} = 1 \to \mathbf{h}_{ik}(\mathbf{x}) \leq \mathbf{0}$, but small enough to avoid numerical problems related to solving accuracy~\citep{trespalacios2014review}.
 The numerical problems associated with large big-M values are related to possible ill-conditioned matrices appearing in the solution methods of the problem, rounding errors leading to false claiming of feasible solutions, and slow progress in B\&B algorithms; issues discussed by optimization practitioners \footnote{\url{https://thiagoserra.com/2017/06/15/big-m-good-in-practice-bad-in-theory-and-ugly-numerically/}}.
-The smallest valid value for the big-M coefficient can be accomplished by setting $M_{ikj} = \max_{\mathbf{x} \in \{ \mathbf{x} : \mathbf{h}_{ik} \leq \mathbf{0} \}} h_{ikj}(\mathbf{x}), j \in \llbracket J_i \rrbracket$.
+The smallest valid value for the big-M coefficient can be accomplished by setting $M_{ikj} = \max_{\mathbf{x} \in \{ \mathbf{x} : \mathbf{h}_{ik} \leq \mathbf{0}, \mathbf{x}^{l} \leq \mathbf{x} \leq \mathbf{x}^{u}\}} h_{ikj}(\mathbf{x}), j \in \llbracket J_i \rrbracket$.
+This problem, in general, is not trivial to solve, given that it would involve maximizing a convex function over a convex domain; hence a potentially non-convex problem.
 Although traditionally used, the big-M reformulation is well-known for its often weak continuous relaxation gap, i.e., the difference in the optimal objective function when solving the problem considering $y_{ik} \in [0,1] \subset \mathbb{R}, k \in K, i \in D_k$ compared to the original problem's optimal objective.
 This is particularly important for solution methods based on B\&B, where this continuous relaxation gives the first node in the search tree.